Gogo1951/Open-Sesame/README.md

 ### What Gets Opened, and What Does Not

 - **Opens on sight** // Clams, coin purses, sacks, crates, and anything else that needs no key.
-Nearly 500 containers, matched by item ID.
+Over 330 containers and lockboxes are known by item ID, 400 on Burning Crusade Anniversary.
 - **Waits on locked boxes** // Open Sesame can't pick a lock, so a lockbox still needs a rogue or a key.
 Once it's unlocked, it opens on its own.
 - **Pauses when bags get tight** // Auto-Opening stops below four free slots and resumes once you make room.
 - **Skips your Ignore List** // Seeded with the containers usually worth more sealed, like raid gem sacks and crates holding Bind on Pickup gear.